osg-htc/docs/docs/resource-sharing/user-containers.md

 where `<X>` is the number of CPUs you want to allow jobs to use.

-The `NUM_CPUS` environment variable will tell HTCondor not to offer more than the given number of CPUs to jobs.
+The `NUM_CPUS` environment variable will tell the pilot not to offer more than the given number of CPUs to jobs.

 To limit the total amount of memory available to jobs, add the following to your `docker run` command:
 ```